LOLER Inspections & LOLER Testing UK

 How Often Should You Undertake a LOLER Inspection?

-The issue of whether a business meets the standards required of LOLER is determined by regular inspections.
+The issue of whether a business meets the standards required is determined by regular tail lift inspections and testing.
 Equipment deteriorates over time and personnel and procedures can often change, so a one-off inspection is inadequate.
-The frequency of an inspection varies depending on certain criteria.
-At minimum, equipment used for lifting/lowering persons and accessories should be tested every six months.
+The frequency of a LOLER examination varies depending on certain criteria.
+At a minimum, equipment used for lifting/lowering persons and accessories should be tested every six months.
 Any other equipment should be tested at least every 12 months.
 The times may also differ should a competent person provide a different time scale.
+Equipment should always be inspected before it is first used and following significant repairs or component replacements.
 Performing a LOLER inspection is a legal requirement and it should only be carried out by a competent person.

 What Does a LOLER Inspection Include?

 Extensive check to ensure lift is fit for purpose & appropriately marked

 LOLER is a complex piece of legalisation that was introduced by the UK government in 1998.
 The complete legalisation includes 17 formal regulations which can be found on the official government website here.
 Below is a list of some of the key regulations that you should be aware of.